Southern Tagalog Arterial Road: History

 In an effort to link the different Southern Tagalog provinces to the National Capital Region, the government with the cooperation of the Provincial Government of Batangas and with the technical and country developmental assistance of the Government of Japan through the Japan Official Development Assistance, started the development of the STAR Tollway.

+The loan exchange notes and agreement were signed in 1989 and 1990, while the construction started in 1993.
+However, during the project, Package 1B (Sambat-San Pedro: 4.78km) ran into financial difficulties and produced shoddy work.
+The DPWH changed the contractor halfway through the project.
+This leads to the question as to whether the executing agency properly vetted the financial status of the corporations when soliciting for bids.
+It was originally named as the South Luzon Expressway Extension Project, later renamed as the Southern Tagalog Access Road in 1996.
+Finally, it was renamed again as the Southern Tagalog Arterial Road, with the word "Access" dropped upon its completion.

+On July 12, 1997, Strategic Alliance Development Corporation (STRADEC; including a consortium composed of William Uy Construction Corporation, JH Pajara Construction Corporation, Walter Bau-Ag Betonyal Ready Concrete Inc., JF Cancio & Associates, Codes Consultants, Inc., and the Philippine National Construction Corporation) was awarded the contract to operate and maintain the expressway, beating other bids such as Philrock Inc. (later merged with EEI Corporation in 2000) in partnership with Grupo Ferrovial of Spain and Benpres (now Lopez Holdings Corporation) with Transroute International (now Egis Group) of France.

+On June 1, 2000, President Joseph Estrada inaugurated the first stage of the project from Santo Tomas to Lipa.
+In August 2001, the first stage was operational and the second stage was built beginning in 2006.

-The STAR Tollway I, from Santo Tomas to Lipa, was opened in 2001; STAR Tollway II, from Lipa to Batangas City, opened in 2008.
-It was opened as part of the Road Development Project of the government, linking the South Luzon Expressway to STAR Tollway onwards to the Batangas Port in Batangas City.
+On March 26, 2008, the second stage between Lipa and Batangas City was opened to the public and inaugurated by President Gloria Macapagal Arroyo.
+It was built as part of the Road Development Project of the government, linking the South Luzon Expressway to STAR Tollway onwards to the Batangas Port in Batangas City.
 The travel time from Manila to Batangas City was reduced to 2 hours when STAR Tollway II opened.
 The STAR Tollway Project I and II were funded by Japan Bank for International Cooperation (JBIC) and Japan International Cooperation Agency (JICA) and implemented by the Department of Public Works and Highways – Urban Roads Project Office (DPWH – URPO).

-The STAR Tollway is now under the supervision of the Toll Regulatory Board (TRB) and is being maintained by Star Tollway Corporation, a subsidiary of San Miguel Corporation.
+The STAR Tollway is now under the supervision of the Toll Regulatory Board (TRB) and is being maintained by STAR Tollway Corporation, a subsidiary of San Miguel Corporation.